-The Division of Vascular and Endovascular Surgery at the University of Arizona is nationally recognized for its expertise in treating conditions of the circulatory system and advancing treatments and technology in the field of vascular and endovascular surgery through research and clinical trials.
+The Division of Vascular and Endovascular Surgery at the University of Arizona is nationally recognized for its expertise in treating conditions of the circulatory system and advancing treatments and technology in the fields of vascular and endovascular surgery and podiatry through research and clinical trials.

 What is Vascular & Endovascular Surgery?

 The human body depends on circulating blood to survive.
-The heart pumps blood out to the body through arteries.
-Veins bring blood back to the heart.
+The heart pumps blood out to the body through arteries, and veins bring blood back to the heart.
 In between, blood supplies the body with oxygen, helps combat diseases, carries toxins to the kidneys and liver for filtering and more.

 Make An Appointment